 Insulating your roof, loft or attic can be a simple and effective way to keep your home warm and reduce your energy bills.

-Heat rises and in an un-insulated home, a quarter of heat can be lost through the roof.
+Heat rises and in an un-insulated home, a third of heat can be lost through the roof.
 Insulating your roof, loft or attic can be a simple and effective way to keep your home warm and reduce your energy bills.
-Loft insulation can last around 40 years and may pay for itself over time.

 Installing loft insulation should be easy if there’s no damp areas or condensation.
 Insulation needs to be laid in two steps; the first layer should be laid between the joists and the second layer should be laid in right angles to cover the joists and increase the insulation to meet the correct depth.
 You can do this yourself or hire a professional if you prefer.